 - The Federal Trade Commission Act.
 This is another federal statute that established the Federal Trade Commission (“FTC”), which has regulatory authority to enforce the Sherman Act, the Clayton Act, and the Robinson-Patman Act.
 Significantly, Section 5 of the FTC Act confers additional authority on the FTC, allowing it to test the limits of antitrust policy.
 An aggrieved firm that concludes that it has no civil remedy under the Sherman Act or Clayton Act might decide that its best recourse is to complain to the FTC, asking that it invoke its authority under Section 5 of the FTC Act in order to investigate the matter and initiate administrative proceedings in order to enjoin the challenged conduct.

-- The State Statutes.
+- State Antitrust Statutes.
 In addition to the federal statutes, each state in the United States has its own antitrust statutes.
 These statutes, which govern intrastate commerce, typically incorporate the statutory proscriptions and case law interpretations of the Sherman Act, which remains the statute of reference and premier article of antitrust legislation in the United States.

 The Courts and Antitrust Theory.
 Since the antitrust statutes are couched in general language (e.g., “it is an offense to conspire to restrain trade”), they have no practical meaning until the courts actually enforce them against the businesses accused of violating them.
 It is therefore impossible to understand antitrust law merely by reading the applicable statutes.
 It is necessary to know the cases as well as their underlying reasoning, and it is equally necessary to have a thorough grasp of antitrust theory (antitrust economics), which is elaborated and debated by economists and law professors across the country, and which is often referred to expressly in the cases.

 Why Antitrust Law Matters.
-Antitrust law matters to consumers and businesses that have been either harmed by anti-competitive abuses or accused of employing them.
+Antitrust law matters to consumers and businesses that have been harmed by anti-competitive abuses or have been accused of employing them.
 The underlying purpose of the antitrust laws is to promote robust competition in the markets and to prohibit anti-competitive monopolists, cartels, and conspiracies.
 To read more on this point, please see the following article at this link.

 Antitrust Sanctions, Civil and Criminal.
 An antitrust offender sued in civil court risks paying treble damages (three times the value of proven harm caused by its offense), as well substantial attorney’s fees and costs.
 An antitrust defendant, even if it prevails, cannot recover its attorneys’ fees, unless the case was demonstrably frivolous.
-An antitrust offender might also be enjoined — i.e., ordered to curtail certain business practices during the lawsuit and perhaps ordered to do so permanently if the suspended practices are deemed at trial to be antitrust violations.
+An antitrust offender might also be enjoined — i.e., ordered to curtail certain business practices during the lawsuit and perhaps permanently if the suspended practices are deemed at trial to be antitrust violations.
 Antitrust cases are usually very costly to the alleged offender even if it prevails, but under the new pleading standards a frivolous or poorly conceived case can be quickly terminated upon a well-stated motion to dismiss.
 Firms that are tempted to monopolize a market or collude with others in order to gain an insurmountable advantage over customers or rivals should well consider the perils of private antitrust enforcement before embarking on their venture.
 The very practices that might generate outsize profits today might later involve the participating firms in outsize antitrust litigation tomorrow.

 Conversely, an antitrust plaintiff can recover treble damages, injunctive relief, and its attorney’s fees and costs of suit (but not experts’ fees).
 In some cases, antitrust plaintiffs can obtain very substantial judgments against solvent firms that must pay them.